-&lt;sup>12 The 2010 CRC voted to approve its final maps Jul.
+12 The 2010 CRC voted to approve its final maps Jul.
 29, 2011 and then voted to certify them Aug.
 15, 2011, the day of the final maps deadline.
 The 2020 CRC voted to approve its final maps Dec.
 20, 2021 and then voted to certify them on Dec.
 26, 2021, one day before the (extended) Dec.
 27, 2021 final maps deadline.
 The above day-counts are based on the actual dates of the certification votes.
 Note that approval and certification are two different steps, with three days of public comment required between them (taking together Cal.
 Const., art.
 XXI, § 2, subd. (g) and Gov. Code, § 8253, subd. (a)(1)).

-&lt;sup>13 Hypothetical, based on latest possible random draw date (Jul.
+13 Hypothetical, based on latest possible random draw date (Jul.
 5) and Aug.
-15 final maps approval date
+15 final maps approval date.

-&lt;sup>14 Hypothetical, based on 2020 CRC formation date (Aug.
+14 Hypothetical, based on 2020 CRC formation date (Aug.
 7) and Aug.
-15 final maps approval date; but note that the 2020 CRC is recommending an earlier formation date
+15 final maps approval date; but note that the 2020 CRC is recommending an earlier formation date.

-&lt;sup>15 Hypothetical, based on latest normal P.L.
+15 Hypothetical, based on latest normal P.L.
 94-171 release date (Apr.
 1) and Aug.
 15 final maps approval date; but note that actual release date is typically earlier, as P.L.
 94-171 data are usually released state-by-state, on a rolling basis (e.g., the 2010 California P.L.
 94-171 data were released March 8, 2011).

-&lt;sup>16 Based on the Aug.
-12, 2021 "legacy format" release, though this release required 6 additional days of processing by SWDB
+16 Based on the Aug.
+12, 2021 "legacy format" release, though this release required 6 additional days of processing by SWDB.

-$^{17}$ Normally c.
+17 Normally c.
 30 days after P.L.
-94-171 release for California data
+94-171 release for California data.

-Chair Rotation
+C. Chair Rotation

-The two statutory requirements set out in Government Code section 8253, subdivision (a)(4) are that the chair and Vice Chair are selected by special supermajority vote of the CRC, and that the chair and vice chair not be of the same political party (this taken to include "No Party Preference" as a "party" in this context).
-However, both the 2010 and 2020 CRCs used rotating chairs, so to share the workload; take advantage of commissioners' differing personalities, skills, and strengths; and actively and visibly embody the bi/non/multi-partisan nature of the CRC.
+The two statutory requirements in Government Code section 8253, subdivision (a)(4) are that the chair and Vice Chair be selected by supermajority vote of the CRC, and that the chair and vice chair not be of the same political party (here taking "No Party Preference" as a party).
+However, both the 2010 and 2020 CRCs used rotating chairs, so to share the workload; take advantage of commissioners' differing personalities, skills, and strengths; and actively and visibly embody the bi-/non-/multi-partisan nature of the CRC.
+As of 2023, the 2020 CRC is pursuing an amendment to Government Code section 8253, subdivision (a)(4) to explicitly allow for rotating chairs and vice chairs (via Assembly Bill No. 1761).

-The 2020 CRC's "first eight" selected Jane Andersen (R) as its temporary chair and Trena Turner (D) as temporary Vice Chair.
+The 2020 CRC's first eight commissioners selected Jane Andersen (R) as their temporary chair and Trena Turner (D) as temporary Vice Chair.
 The first chair rotation policy (drafted by Pedro Toledo [NPP] and Russell Yee [R]) was adopted by the full CRC Sep.
 2, 2020.
-This policy set out the chairs and vice chairs in a strict political rotation combined with alphabetical order by last names, and with each vice chair becoming the next chair.
+That policy set out the chairs and vice chairs in a strict political rotation combined with alphabetical order by last names, and with each vice chair becoming the next chair.
 Since Turner became the first chair of the full CRC, her vice chair (and next chair) was the alphabetically first No Party Preference commissioner, Isra Ahmad.
 Ahmad's vice chair (and next chair) was the alphabetically next Republican commissioner after Andersen, Alicia Fernández; and so on.

 However, by chance, this rotation produced mostly same-gender pairs of chair & vice chair (fully 7 of the first 10 pairs).
-In time, the 2020 CRC decided it wanted more balance via mixed-gender pairs, even if this meant a less-than-strict political rotation.\ On Dec.
+In time, the 2020 CRC decided it wanted more balance via mixed-gender pairs, even if this meant a less-than-strict political rotation.1 On Dec.
 22, 2020, the CRC adopted a second rotation policy (drafted by Yee).
 This new rotation policy remained in place into the post-maps phase (with minor ongoing adjustments) and will continue until the 2030 CRC is seated.